You are here

 - The Database does not include information about medicines accessed via the special access scheme, authorised prescriber scheme, clinical trial notification scheme or clinical trial exemption scheme; except where the adverse event report also includes a suspected general marketed medicine.

-- The Database does contain reports involving medicines or products advertised as a medicine that are not on the ARTG (at the time of report entry), where possible this will be indicated in the trade name of the product i.e. Product XX - not on the ARTG.
+- The Database does contain reports involving medicines or products advertised as a medicine that are not on the Australian Register of Therapeutic Goods (ARTG).

 - The information in the Database does not include all known side effects.
 Additional information about side effects is in the Consumer Medicines Information and the Product Information available on the TGA website.

-- The search results do not include information from the last three months.
+- The search results do not include information from the last ninety days.
 This is to allow TGA time to review the new reports submitted and code the information.

 - The information in the database is based on the information provided by the reporter.